iliatcymbal/base-koa/routing.md

 #  Add new route

+If you need another endpoint, for instance _http://localhost:8081/public/names_, you should create new route for it.
 To add new route (e.g. "names") follow next steps:

 1) In _app/db_ create new json file (e.g. "names.json").
 2) In _app/routes_ create new js file (e.g. "names.js").
 Create and export new Controller instance passing name of your json file: